johnnyzzzzzZ/MQTT_ROS_example/README.md

 # MQTT_ROS_example
-This is a simple example demostrating the MQTT communication within ROS.
+This is a simple example demonstrating the MQTT communication within ROS.

 ## Dependency
-At the beginning, make sure you have already installed the MQTT library in your system.
+In the beginning, make sure you have already installed the MQTT library in your system.
 ```
 sudo apt install libmosquitto-dev
 ```